Why does my cat stare at me like I owe them money?

 Use portion control.
 One or two treats is plenty, or a small handful broken into tiny bits across the evening.

-Choose limited ingredients so tiny pieces still feel rewarding.
+Choose limited-ingredient treats so tiny pieces still feel rewarding.

-Make them earn it with a sit, a nose target, or a very patient thirty seconds of cuddle.
+Make them earn it with a sit, a nose target, or a very patient thirty seconds of cuddling.

 SHOP THE BRIBE THAT WORKS